beejjorgensen/bguunix/src/bguunix_part_0040_firststeps.md

 You can imagine all those folders forming a tree-like hierarchy.
 The root directory is at the base of this tree.

-In Unix, the root directory is indicated by a leading `/`.
+In Unix, the root directory is indicated by a leading `/` (pronounced "slash").

 Since I'm currently in `/home/beej`, we can read this as, "From the root directory, which is `/`, go to the subdirectory called `home`.
 From